Home » Car Safety & Security » 8 Best and Worst Places to Hide Your Spare Car Keys

 How Do Car Thieves Target Cars?

-Keyless cars, or cars that use fobs or mobile apps to unlock, are at significantly higher risk of being targeted by thieves.
+Keyless cars, or cars that use fobs or mobile apps to unlock, are at a higher risk of being targeted by thieves than those with traditional keys because the key isn’t actually required to open the vehicle.

 What is Relay Theft?